ranirkini2004/Namma_Santhe_Ledger/README.md

-# Namma-Santhe Ledger
+# Namma-Santhe Digital Ledger

-Namma-Santhe Ledger is a modern offline-first Android khata app built for small village vendors who need a fast way to manage customer credit (`Udari`) without depending on the internet, cloud services, or paid APIs.
+Namma-Santhe Digital Ledger is a modern offline-first Android khata app built for small village vendors who need a fast way to manage customer credit (`Udari`) without depending on the internet, cloud services, or paid APIs.

 ## Highlights